fncbook/fnc/book/localapprox/B-splines.md

 %````

 %
-%As a consequence of \thmref{bspline}, every linear combination of B-splines is a piecewise polynomial of degree $r-2$ and smoothness $C^{r-3}$ (i.e., $r-3$ continuous derivatives).
+%As a consequence of {prf:ref}`theorem-bspline`, every linear combination of B-splines is a piecewise polynomial of degree $r-2$ and smoothness $C^{r-3}$ (i.e., $r-3$ continuous derivatives).
 We are next going to use them to create interpolants.
 But first notice that the B-splines of order greater than one are *not* cardinal functions, so we will lose one of the attractive features of hat functions.
 %
 %
 %## Cubic spline interpolants